kevinchwong/myResearch/src/myCode/nashorn/javareflection/Readme.md

 [Code](NashornWithReflection.java)

 ## Goal
-- API interface of the Javascript evaluaton engine should be more generic so that many clients can access this without altering the engine.
+- API interface of the Javascript evaluaton engine should be more generic so that various clients can access this engine without altering the core.

 ## Solution
 - New API interface using List\<Object\> as the input parameters type, this design is more generic than using particular class types.
 - With the new API interface, any number of input are allowed to be loaded to the engine.
+- With our new engine design, clients can just use variable name without specifying the instance prefix in the script.
+For example: using "firstName" instead of "customer.firstName".

 ## Idea
 - We use java reflection to analyze the input instances after they had passed to the engine.
 Then, we use the Field[] information to fill the object bindings mapping.